tripledio/tripledio.github.io/_posts/2018-06-26-LocalHero.md

 ### Wild West heroes

-In the Wild West the fastest gunslingers usually become the natural leader of the pack because of their skills.
-Using those skills to perform various heroic actions, they can gain a reputation.
-A reputation of saviors, of someone you can rely on, of knowing what to do when push comes to shove.
-Tales of their heroic exploits have bolstered their reputation far outside the realm of their immediate environment.
+In the Wild West the fastest gunslingers usually becomes the natural leader.
+Using their skills to perform various heroic actions, they can gain a reputation with their peers and the local towns people.
+The can end up being known as saviors, as someone you can rely on, someone that knows what to do when push comes to shove.
+Tales of their heroic exploits may spread their reputation far outside the realm of their immediate environment.
 To most of the locals[^famous], they have become Heroes.

 These local heroes are placed on a pedestal by their peers.
 In some cases the heroes may even end up being 'worshipped' by some of their peers.
 The more people that place a hero on a pedestal, the more the heroes reputation will grow and the more people will potentially turn to them and start *following* them.